-Egg: Off-white.
+Egg: An off-white, partial sphere with ridges.
 Laid singly on leaflets of host plant, usually a legume.

-Caterpillar: Yellow-green with blue dorsal stripe and thin orange lateral stripe.
+Caterpillar: Yellow/green with blue dorsal stripe and thin orange lateral stripe.
 Body profusely covered with minute yellow speckles.
 Head black with no facial spots.
+Collar brown.
+First three pairs of legs (thoracic) are dark brown: front pair darker than others.
+Mature caterpillars over-winter.

 Chrysalis: Brown.
 Mid-section lighter with two dark stripes.

 Male Hoary Edges perch along the edges of sunny woodland roads or in forest openings.
-They usually perch on bare ground, or on a twig or leaf about three to six feet off the ground.
+They may perch on bare ground or on a twig or leaf about three to six feet off the ground.
+Hoary Edges are territorial and chase away any intruding insect but immediately return to their home-base perch.
 They readily sip moisture and minerals from damp soil.
-Hoary Edges are territorial and readily chase away any intruding insect, but immediately return to their home-base perch.
-They have a very rapid flight.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.